 - investigation reports.

 Is surveillance considered discoverable in a worker’s compensation claim?

 In some cases, employers and insurers might use a private investigator to conduct surveillance on the claimant in an attempt to collect evidence that can be used to discredit the claim.
 Surveillance photos or videos can damage a worker’s legitimate case when they are taken out of context.
 Naturally, the insurer’s attorney wants to keep that information privileged so that the worker’s attorney won’t be prepared to offer an explanation.

 The law books don’t specify if surveillance information is privileged or discoverable.
 The administrative law judge has the authority to discern the discoverability of this information.
 In most cases, the judge does deem it discoverable and require that the defense provide the documentation to the claimant and the claimant’s attorney.

 An Attorney is Your Best Ally at Your Workers’ Compensation Hearing

 If your claim was wrongly denied or you couldn’t reach fair terms, and it is scheduled for a hearing, you’ll want to have a workers’ compensation attorney help you prepare.
 A lawyer can help collect and produce important information, protect privileged info and ensure your case is adequately substantiated before the hearing.

-To discuss your claim with one of our Atlanta workers’ compensation lawyers, you’re invited to call Bader Law Firm, LLC.
+To discuss your claim with one of our Atlanta workers’ compensation lawyers, you’re invited to call Bader Scott Injury Lawyers.
 It’s our primary aim to help injured workers successfully resolve their cases.
 Contact us today for a free, no-obligation consultation at 678-562-5595.